BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Introduction

 \section{Introduction}

-Electromigration (EM) is a phenomenon where metal atoms within interconnects migrate as a result of interactions with high-current-carrying electrons.
+Electromigration (EM) is a phenomenon where metal atoms within interconnects migrate due to interactions with high-current-carrying electrons, and considered as a major concern to VLSI interconnect.
 This atomic migration generates compressive stress at the anode and tensile stress at the cathode.
 When the stress exceeds a critical threshold, void formation near the cathode or hillock formation near the anode may occur, potentially causing circuit failure.
 The EM lifetime of interconnect wires is commonly characterized by the mean time to failure (MTTF), reflecting the inherent variability of the process~\cite{Li:ICCAD'11}.

-Traditionally, the mean time to failure (MTTF) or reliability of an interconnect wire is linked to the wire’s current density through well-established Electromigration (EM) models based on the work of Black and Blech~\cite{Black:1969fc, Blech:1976ko}.
+Traditionally, the MTTF or reliability of an interconnect wire is linked to the wire’s current density through well-established EM models by Black and Blech~\cite{Black:1969fc, Blech:1976ko}.
 However, these single-wire segment EM models have been increasingly criticized for being overly conservative, as they treat each wire segment in isolation.
-Recent research demonstrates that stress evolution among wire segments within an EM tree—confined by the metal atom liner and barriers of the interconnect—is highly correlated and should be analyzed collectively~\cite{Hauschildt:2013cv, Sukharev:2013tq}.
-As a result, numerous physics-based analytical and numerical solutions have been proposed to address the limitations of Black’s model~\cite{deOrio:2010, HuangTan:TCAD'16, sukharev2016postvoiding, ChenTan:TCAD'16, MishraSapatnekar:2016DAC, ChenTan:TDMR'17, Chatterjee:2018TCAD, CookSun:TVSI'18, WangSun:ICCAD'17, ZhaoTan:TVLSI'18, Abbasinasab:DAC'2018, ChenTan:TVLSI'19, SunYu:TDMR'20, Shohel:ICCAD'21, TanTahoori:Book'19, Lamichhane:ICCAD'24}.
+Recent research demonstrates that stress evolution among wire segments within an EM tree, is highly correlated and should be analyzed collectively~\cite{Hauschildt:2013cv, Sukharev:2013tq}.
+Numerous physics-based analytical and numerical solutions have been proposed to address the above-mentioned limitations~\cite{DeORIO:Micro'2010, Sukharev:tdmr'16, ChenTan:TDMR'17, Chatterjee:2018TCAD, CookSun:TVSI'18, Abbasinasab:DAC'2018, ChenTan:TVLSI'19, SunYu:TDMR'20, Shohel:ICCAD'21, Lamichhane:SMACD'25}.
 These methods primarily focus on solving Korhonen’s partial differential equation (PDE) to model EM-induced stress evolution~\cite{Korhonen:1993bb}.
-Nevertheless, traditional numerical techniques for solving Korhonen’s equation and related PDEs remain computationally challenging.
-Furthermore, stochastic physics-based EM analyses using Monte Carlo simulations are prohibitively expensive.
+Nevertheless, traditional numerical techniques for solving Korhonen’s equation and related PDEs remain computationally costly.
+Furthermore, stochastic physics-based EM analyses using Monte Carlo simulations are prohibitively expensive for numerical solvers such as COMSOL~\cite{comsol:heat'2014} and EMSpice~\cite{SunYu:TDMR'20}, which demand multiple samplings to estimate variation distributions.